srbcheema1/medipack/README.md

     trim        trim a video/audio file from given starting point to given ending point. crop        crop frame window of video.
-    resize      resize the file by reducing video quality. to make small size video files.
+    resize      resize the file by reducing video quality. to make small size video files. extract     extract audio-only or video-only file from media file
 ```

 ```